-What often happens when an organisation plans an event is that a budget is drawn up, and whatever the shortfall is, that is the sponsorship target.
+What often happens when a rightsholder plans an event or other property, is that a budget is drawn up, and whatever the shortfall is, that is the sponsorship target.
 You need $12,000 to break even, so that is what you must raise in sponsorship.

 Unfortunately, your need and the commercial value of an event to sponsors are very rarely the same amount (and if they are, it’s pure coincidence).
 It is much more likely that the amount you could realistically raise around one of your events or programs is either a lot less or a lot more than you need to run it.
 Therein lays the beauty of Plan B. Read on.

-I hear this scenario over and over, but it is based on an inherently flawed premise: That every event or program needs to break even.
+I hear this scenario over and over, but it is based on an inherently flawed premise: That every property needs to break even.
 Wrong.
-Every event or program needs to meet the needs of your target market.
+Every property needs to meet the needs of your target market.
 Your whole organisation needs to break even (or better).
-It doesn’t really matter which event provides what funding.
-Putting this arbitrary rule on how you fund the programs that meet your target markets’ needs is counterproductive and unnecessary.
+It doesn’t really matter which property provides what funding.
+Putting this arbitrary rule on how you fund the properties that meet your target markets’ needs is counterproductive and unnecessary.

-Identify your “sexiest” properties – not the ones featuring Angelina Jolie or Eric Bana (hubba hubba), the ones that have the most commercial appeal for sponsors.
-Then, sell as much sponsorship of those events as you possibly can, generating maximum revenue for the least amount of effort.
-The goal is to raise significantly more sponsorship than you need to run the event, so you can shift the excess to the events and programs that need a financial boost.
+Identify your “sexiest” properties – the ones that have the most commercial appeal for sponsors.
+Then, sell as much sponsorship of those properties as you possibly can, generating maximum revenue for the least amount of effort.
+The goal is to raise significantly more sponsorship than you need to run the property, so you can shift the excess to the properties that need a financial boost.

-Going back to the two events that need $10,000 each, what if you concentrated on the most commercial, raised $32,000, and used the excess to underwrite costs for other events?
+Going back to the two properties that need $10,000 each, what if you concentrated on the most commercial, raised $32,000, and used the excess to underwrite costs for other events?

-Some of you – largely non-profits – will probably be asking yourself whether it is ethical to sell sponsorship of one event and not spend the revenue on that event.
+Some of you – largely non-profits – will probably be asking yourself whether it is ethical to sell sponsorship of one property and not spend the revenue on that property.
 The answer to that is a big, fat “yes”.

 We are not talking about grants or donations, which can be earmarked to fund specific projects.
 We are talking about marketing.
 When you sell sponsorship, you are not selling the right to underwrite your costs; you are selling marketing opportunity, and it is worth what it’s worth.
 Sponsorship is unallocated funds, and as long as you deliver whatever has been promised to the sponsor, you are free to do with it whatever you please.